nadezhda-serafimova/jquery-stoocky-page/README.md

 </nav>
 ```

-Add `id` to every section, which will be linked.
+Add `id` to every section, which will be anchored.

 ```html
 <section id="about">